Accreditation

 Why do we Assess Academic Programs?

 The primary purpose of assessment is to improve student learning and student success.
 USF‘s primary goal is to promote the lifelong success of well-educated, highly-skilled, and adaptable alumnae/alumni who lead enriched lives, are engaged citizens, and thrive in a dynamic global market.
-The student learning outcomes assessment process helps programs identify what students should be able to do by the end of an educational program and determine the degree to which they meet these goals; furthermore, assessment process asks programs to consider how to use the systematically gathered information on student performance to improve the teaching and learning process.
+The academic assessment process helps programs identify what students should be able to do by the end of an educational program and determine the degree to which they meet these goals; furthermore, the assessment process asks programs to consider how to use the systematically gathered information on student performance to improve the teaching and learning process.

 • Year One